faithy80/fsd-project/README.md

 > What am I aiming to achieve in the first place, and for whom?

-The project is for the teachers, the pupils, and their parents.
+The project is for the teachers, the students, and their parents.
 It has three main parts.

-The first one is the communication between the teachers and their pupils.
-Both the teachers and the students can upload content, send, and receive messages.
+The first one is the communication between the teachers and their students.
+Both of them can upload content, send and receive messages.

 The second main part is the shop application.
 The parents can pay for book rental, art & craft, stationery, etc. It is also useful to pay for the school tour or summer camps.
 The shop accepts convenient and secure card payments using Stripe and sends a confirmation email on successful payment.

 The third main part is the admin dashboard.
 The products/services can be added to the shop on that page.
 The orders and the items are easy to track in the admin dashboard too.

 The registration is fully automated and there is a password recovery option via email.
 While the students and the teachers have an account to log into, the parents don't have an account.
 Also, the admin is responsible for tracking the orders and managing the shop in this project.
-It is a plan to create an account for the parents to order more conveniently and for the school secretary to maintain the shop and the orders.
+There is a plan to create an account for the parents to order more conveniently and for the school secretary to maintain the shop and the orders.

 ### Scope plane